Luxembourg entry visa for third-country nationals

 The nationality of the non-EU national determines whether or not they are obliged to have a visa.
 Different types of visa exist depending on the duration and nature of the visit.

 The Schengen visa must be requested at the consulate of the country the applicant intends to visit, or, if they intend to visit more than one Schengen state, at the consulate of the country of their primary destination (i.e. main purpose of stay or longest stay).
-If the applicant intends to visit several Schengen states for a stay of equal duration, the visa application must be sent to the consulate of the country whose external borders the applicant will cross first when entering the Schengen area.
+If the applicant intends to visit several Schengen states for stays of equal duration, the visa application must be sent to the consulate of the country whose external borders the applicant will cross first when entering the Schengen area.

 As a general rule, the visa application must be submitted in the country in which the applicant legally resides, at a Luxembourg consulate or a diplomatic mission representing Luxembourg.
 Should there be no Luxembourg consulate in that country and should Luxembourg not be represented there, the application must be submitted to the consulate with territorial competence for visa applications.